massclown/HalfSwordTrainerMod/README.md

 ### 1b. (only if using UE4SS 3.x.x) Install UE4SS 3.x.x into the game folder

-Install [an release of UE4SS 3.x.x from the official repository (UE4SS_v3.x.x.zip)](https://github.com/UE4SS-RE/RE-UE4SS/releases/) into the Half Sword demo installation folders according to the UE4SS installation instructions
+Install [a release of UE4SS 3.x.x from the official repository (UE4SS_v3.x.x.zip)](https://github.com/UE4SS-RE/RE-UE4SS/releases/) into the Half Sword demo installation folders according to the UE4SS installation instructions
 ([short guide](https://github.com/UE4SS-RE/RE-UE4SS?tab=readme-ov-file#basic-installation) / [full guide](https://docs.ue4ss.com/dev/installation-guide.html)).
 Basically you will need to unzip that archive and copy the files into the right place.
 Read the guides for help.

 Most probably you will copy all the files from the UE4SS 3.x.x release into: